ecomol/additive-partitioning-of-multispecies-distribution/README.md

 This repository contains 1) calculation and simulation R code for conducting additive partitioning of multi-species distributional aggregtaion pattern; 2) the original amphibian community dataset collected in central-south Vietnam using line transects, a typical form of sequential biodiversity sampling.
 The amphibian dataset was used in the following paper for empirical dataset of the additive partitioning of multi-species distributional aggregation pattern:

-Na Wu...Youhua Chen* (2024) Additive partitioning of multispecies distributional aggregation.
+Wu et al. (2024) Additive partitioning of multispecies distributional aggregation.
 Under Revision.